 9-Month Sleep Regression: What It Is and How to Handle It

-Even if your baby has long been a fantastic sleeper, you may notice that around 8 to 10 months, they’re now waking several times a night!
+The 9-month sleep regression is a period of time—often just a few weeks—when your baby, who has long been a fantastic sleeper, suddenly has a hard time settling down to sleep, is now waking several times a night, and/or struggling with naps.
 Your little one might need a middle of the night snuggle and be reluctant to doze back off.
-These wake ups are known as the 9 month sleep regression (also referred to as the 8 month sleep regression).
+These sleepytime bumps in the road are known as the 9-month sleep regression (also referred to as the 8-month sleep regression).

 - Taking longer to go back to sleep

 - Suddenly resisting naps

 - Increased crying

 Around 9 months, a new swarm of challenges and developments arise that can shatter a baby’s good night’s sleep: teething pain, first colds, constipation, new foods, pulling to stand, and more.
 These common disturbances can cause many thorny sleep struggles.